Oklahoma Sooners men's basketball: 2011–2021 (the Lon Kruger era)

-Lon Kruger was hired by OU to replace Jeff Capel as head coach prior to the 2011-12 season.
-Kruger had previously coached at Kansas State, Florida, Illinois and Nevada-Las Vegas.
-In his first season at helm, the Sooners finished 15-16, improving on their 2010-11 finish.
+Lon Kruger was hired by OU to replace Jeff Capel as head coach prior to the 2011–12 season.
+Kruger had previously coached at Kansas State, Florida, Illinois and UNLV.
+In his first season at helm, the Sooners finished 15–16, improving on their 2010–11 finish.

-The 2012-13 season yielded a surprising 20-12 (11-7 Big 12, 4th) finish and resulted in the program's first NCAA tournament bid since Blake Griffin led the school to the Elite 8 in 2009.
+The 2012–13 season yielded a surprising 20–12 (11–7 Big 12, 4th) finish and resulted in the program's first NCAA tournament bid since Blake Griffin led the school to the Elite 8 in 2009.
 However, the Sooners were defeated in the second round of the NCAA tournament by San Diego State.

-The 2013-14 season continued this trend of improvement, as the Sooners finished 23-10 overall (12-6 Big 12, 2nd).
+The 2013–14 season continued this trend of improvement, as the Sooners finished 23–10 overall (12–6 Big 12, 2nd).
 However, they were again upset in the second round of the NCAA tournament, falling to North Dakota State.

-4 of the 5 starters from the 2013-14 team returned for the 2014-15 season.
+4 of the 5 starters from the 2013–14 team returned for the 2014–15 season.
 Guard Buddy Hield was Big 12 player of the year as OU made it to the Big 12 tournament semifinals before Iowa State bounced them out.
-Oklahoma received a #3 seed in the East region of the NCAA tournament, made it to the Sweet Sixteen by beating little regarded Albany and Dayton, but couldn't advance to the regional final (Elite Eight) as Michigan State held on 62-58.
+Oklahoma received a #3 seed in the East region of the NCAA tournament, made it to the Sweet Sixteen by beating little regarded Albany and Dayton, but couldn't advance to the regional final (Elite Eight) as Michigan State held on 62–58.

-In the 2015-2016 season, Oklahoma finished 24-6 in the regular season, and despite losing to West Virginia in the Big 12 Tournament's second round, received a #2 seed in the NCAA tournament.
-Oklahoma easily beat Cal State Bakersfield in the first round, but struggled to finish off VCU in the second round despite an early 21-7 lead.
-Oklahoma then went on to defeat Texas A&M 77–63 to advance to the west regional final where the Sooners defeated top-seed Oregon 80-68 to advance to the Final Four.
+In the 2015–2016 season, Oklahoma finished 24–6 in the regular season, and despite losing to West Virginia in the Big 12 Tournament's second round, received a #2 seed in the NCAA tournament.
+Oklahoma easily beat Cal State Bakersfield in the first round, but struggled to finish off VCU in the second round despite an early 21–7 lead.
+Oklahoma then went on to defeat Texas A&M 77–63 to advance to the west regional final where the Sooners defeated top-seed Oregon 80–68 to advance to the Final Four.
 Their Final Four opponent was Villanova, also a number two seed who upset Big 12 rival and number one seed Kansas to reach the Final Four.
-Oklahoma lost to Villanova 95-51 in the national semifinal game.
+Oklahoma lost to Villanova 95–51 in the national semifinal game.

 Lon Kruger is the first coach in history to take 5 different schools to the Sweet Sixteen.
-He is also the only coach to win a game in the NCAA Tournament with 5 different schools.
+He is also the only coach to win a game in the NCAA tournament with 5 different schools.

 Kruger retired from coaching on March 25, 2021.